Home Builds Reviews Parts Lab Bricks & Therapy Scale Guides About Blog GameSetBrick Subscribe

 The Earl's Verdict

-The Soccer Ball is LEGO at its most ambitious and weird.
-The sphere works, the hidden stadium is delightful, and it earns genuine double-takes from visitors who don't know what they're looking at.
+The Soccer Ball is LEGO at its most ambitious and weird - and it lands the shot.
+The sphere works, the hidden stadium is delightful, and it earns genuine double-takes from visitors who cannot figure out what they are looking at until they get close.
+The build teaches sphere construction techniques that translate directly to MOC work, and the finished model occupies a unique position in any collection.
 If you have the shelf space and the curiosity, this is one of the most memorable builds in the modern LEGO catalog.
+Pair it with the FIFA World Cup Trophy for the full Editions football experience.

 BUY